Metaone-Designs/.github/README.md

 ---

-### Our Core Projects
+### Our Core Technology

-Our ecosystem is designed to make launching high-quality metaverse experiences faster and easier than ever.
+Our ecosystem is centered around the **M1D Networked Guide**, a powerful toolkit that makes launching high-quality metaverse experiences faster and easier than ever.

-- **[Decentraland Venue Starter Kit](https://github.com/Metaone-Designs/decentraland-venue-starter-kit)**: The fastest way to launch your virtual club, gallery, or event space.
-Comes with a networked video player and high-performance components out of the box.
+- **[Decentraland Venue Starter Kit](https://github.com/Metaone-Designs/decentraland-venue-starter-kit)**: The best way to get started with the M1D Networked Guide.
+This open-source scene provides a production-ready venue that is pre-configured with our core technology, allowing you to launch a space with your own custom video content in minutes.

-- **`@m1d/dcl-components`**: The core component library that powers our ecosystem.
-It contains reusable, high-performance components for Decentraland scenes. *(Note: This repository is currently private).*
+---

 ### Get Involved